Crust logoCrust

 password(options)

-Masked text input — characters are displayed as the mask character (default *).
-After submission, a fixed-length mask is shown to prevent revealing the password length.
+Masked text input.
+Characters are displayed as the mask character, which defaults to *.
+After submission, a fixed-length mask is shown to avoid revealing password length.

 const secret = await password({